You can send your Amazon CloudWatch logs to New Relic using our AWS Lambda function,

 If no data appears after you enable our log management capabilities, follow our standard log troubleshooting procedures.

-Explore logging data across your platform with the New Relic One UI.
+Explore logging data across your platform.